SupImDos/pydantic-argparse/docs/usage/argument_types/flags.md

 are different kinds of literal flag arguments, which are outlined below.

 ### Optional (Default `None`)
-An *optional* constant flag with a default of `None` is defined as follows:
+An *optional* literal flag with a default of `None` is defined as follows:

 ```python
 class Arguments(BaseModel):